Breaking Free from the ‘Good Girl Syndrome’

 · Understand where our anger lives

-· Release the shame around it
+· Move the fear and release the shame around it

 · Let it guide us into stronger boundaries and self-respect